 The course is an introduction to developmental biology and genetics - in plants, animals and other relevant groups of organisms.
 We will use concepts and principles from genetics and epigenetics to focus on classical, experimental systems /organisms and connections.
-The context of the course is system oriented genetics development in a genome perspective, and the essence is how genetics and epigenetics via spesialisation and interaction between cells form the foundation for development and morphological traits.
+The context of the course is system-oriented genetics development in a genome perspective, and the essence is how genetics and epigenetics via specialisation and interaction between cells form the foundation for development and morphological traits.

 After completing this course, you

-- have knowledge of and can use the terminology in genetics and developmental biology
+- know of and can use the terminology in genetics and developmental biology

 - have an understanding of the main concepts in developmental biology and their mechanisms and principles